Aysuarex/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 # Javascript - Objects, Scopes and Closures

-In this second Holberton JavaScript project I dived into the infamously fun aspects of the language - scope, closures and `this`.
+In this second ALX JavaScript project I dived into the infamously fun aspects of the language - scope, closures and `this`.
 I practiced working with objects and ES6-style classes.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
-Provided by Holberton School.
+Provided by ALX.

 ## Function Prototypes :floppy_disk: